BeepBoopPauly/PacMan-Large2/README.md

      ┏ 41 ━ 40 ━ 39 ━ 38 ━ 37 ━ 36 ━ 35 ┛
      ┗ 42 ━ 43 ━ 44 ━ 45 ━ 46 ━ 47 ━ 48 ━━━━ 49 (unused)

 The code is code isn't the cleanest--we were just playing around--but it is a good demo of some key concepts.
+Based on [FastLED](https://fastled.io/)